alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 + Fn+Enter is mapped to Ctrl+Return (for Intellij)

-## Cut Layer (activated by holding the right palm key)
+## Window Layer (activated by holding the right palm key)

 ### Left side keys
+#### With a floating window manager (like openbox or windows 10, but can be use with any floating windows manager on linux or on windows)
-All the shortcuts are used to manipulate windows (on linux, I used openbox with on linux see my dotfiles https://github.com/alexandrenavarro/dotfiles/blob/master/.config/openbox/rc.xml, on windows I used some scripts in AutoHotKeys see https://github.com/alexandrenavarro/wiki/blob/master/windows-10/Configuration.md because some weird behaviour on Super+Left / Super+Right and to have 1/4 or 1/8 windows):
+All the shortcuts are used to manipulate windows (on linux I used openbox with on linux see my dotfiles https://github.com/alexandrenavarro/dotfiles/blob/master/.config/openbox/rc.xml, on windows I used some scripts in AutoHotKeys see https://github.com/alexandrenavarro/wiki/blob/master/windows-10/Configuration.md because some weird behaviour on Super+Left / Super+Right and to have 1/4 or 1/8 windows):
-* On the homerow right, you have : move to left-left pane on [4x1], move to left pane on [2x1] (like Super+Left on Windows or Gnome), minimize (like Super+Down on Windows or Gnome), maximize (like Super+Up on Windows or Gnome), move right pane on [2x1] (like Super+Right on Windows or Gnome), move to right-right pane [4x1].
+* On the homerow left, you have : move to left-left pane on [4x1], move to left pane on [2x1] (like Super+Left on Windows or Gnome), minimize (like Super+Down on Windows or Gnome), maximize (like Super+Up on Windows or Gnome), move right pane on [2x1] (like Super+Right on Windows or Gnome), move to right-right pane [4x1].
-* On the row below the homerow right, move to left-left-down pane on [4x2], move to left-down pane on [2x2], move to left-down pane on [4x2], move to right-down pane on [4x2], move to right-down pane on [2x2], move to right-right-down pane on [4x2]
+* On the row below the homerow left, move to left-left-down pane on [4x2], move to left-down pane on [2x2], move to left-down pane on [4x2], move to right-down pane on [4x2], move to right-down pane on [2x2], move to right-right-down pane on [4x2]
-* On the row above the homerow right, move to left-left-up pane on [4x2], move to left-up pane on [2x2], move to left pane on [4x1], move to right pane on [4x1], move to right-up pane on [2x2], move to right-right-up pane on [4x2]
+* On the row above the homerow felt, move to left-left-up pane on [4x2], move to left-up pane on [2x2], move to left pane on [4x1], move to right pane on [4x1], move to right-up pane on [2x2], move to right-right-up pane on [4x2]
 * On the first row right, nothing, nothing,  move to left-up pane on [4x2], move to right-up pane on [4x2]

+#### With a floating window manager (bspwn the best tiling windows manager on linux)
+* On the homerow left, you have : move to left, minimize (set hidden=on), maximize (monocle), move right.
+* On the row below the homerow left, you have : move to down, move to up.
+* On the row above the homerow felt, you have : set status to tiled, set status to fullscreen.

+### Right side keys (mainly use with bspwn)
+It is used mainly with bspwn or any tiling window manager.
+* On the homerow right, you have : super + left (select the window on the left), super + down (select the window on the down), super + up (select the window on the up), super + right (select the window on the right).

+## Altgr Layer (activated by Holding Space)

+### Left side keys
+It is the equivalent of altgr (right alt) for bépo but with some customization (easy to do customization like that).
+* < and > are accessible directly instead « of »
+* : ¨ was inverse.

 ### Right side keys
 All the shortcuts to cut/delete really quickly in a editor or a terminal (customize your terminal shortcuts).
 There are totally equivalent of Fn layer